hadolint/hadolint/README.md

 src="https://hadolint.github.io/hadolint/img/cat_container.png" />

 A smarter Dockerfile linter that helps you build [best practice][] Docker images.
-The linter is parsing the Dockerfile into an AST and performs rules on top of the AST.
-It is standing on the shoulders of [ShellCheck][] to lint the Bash code inside `RUN` instructions.
+The linter parses the Dockerfile into an AST and performs rules on top of the AST.
+It stands on the shoulders of [ShellCheck][] to lint the Bash code inside `RUN` instructions.

 [:globe_with_meridians: **Check the online version on